huaminghuangtw/Evergreen-Notes/Permanent-Notes/cultivate-a-strong-bias-towards-action.md

 ---

-# Two Type Of Priorities
+# Two Type of Priorities

 1. **Stated Priorities:** Priorities that people say they have
 2. **Demonstrated Priorities:** Priorities that people’s actions show they have

-True priorities must be verbalized!
+**If someone observed my actions for a week, what would they say my priorities are?
+Does my actions align with my intention?**

 ---